Sierra Skye Stuns In Hot Pink Bikini Bottoms In New Instagram Share

 Sierra Skye tantalized her Instagram fans with a sizzling bikini pic four days ago, and followed it up with another hot share today.
 She posed in a cropped shirt and a pair of hot pink bikini bottoms as she gave a smoldering look.

 She posed next to a sliding glass door and held onto the door with her left hand.
-She raised her other hand by her ear and gazed directly at the camera with a fierce expression.
+She raised her other hand by her ear and gazed directly at the camera with a fierce expression on her face.

-The model’s outfit included a white t-shirt that she tied to make into a crop top.
+The model’s outfit included a white T-shirt that she tied up in front to make it into a crop top.
 The long sleeves were rolled up and the graphic in the center of her chest read “Huncho” in blue and pink.
 This was tagged with the Boohoo brand’s men’s account and Quavo’s Instagram account.

 Sierra also rocked a pair of tiny bikini bottoms with straps that rested high on her hips.
-The neon pink fabric popped against her tanned body, and her additional jewelry brought attention to her toned figure.
-She accessorized with a couple of gold chains that she wrapped around her midriff and her belly ring peeked through.
-In addition, Sierra also sported thin, long silver hoop earrings and a chunky gold chain necklace.
+The neon pink fabric popped against her tanned body, and the additional jewelry brought attention to her toned figure.
+She accessorized with a couple of gold chains that she wrapped around her midriff and her navel ring peeked through.
+In addition, Sierra also sported thin silver hoop earrings and a chunky gold chain necklace.

 She wore her hair piled up in a high bun with her loose bangs framing her face.
 Her makeup application apparently included mascara, light eyeshadow, and glossy pink lipstick.